justvipul/dopedots/README.md

 > make a symlink of the tmux config    `ln -s -f ~/.tmux/.tmux.conf ~/.tmux.conf`

 ### NOTE: Change monitor in .config/polybar/config file to your monitor name. find it by running `xrandr` in a terminal. otherwise polybar wont work
+### NOTE: if urxvt is built with 256color enabled then chnage xresources file as well.

 ### misc. links
 [Bgra-debian](https://github.com/ra-c/libxft-bgra-debian)\